flaxandteal/flaxandteal-website/content/team.md

 ### Andrea Kyurchiev | Developer

-[Andrea](https://www.linkedin.com/in/andrea-kyurchiev-b2250a15b/) joined Flax &amp; Teal as a free-lance consultant, before coming to work with us full-time as a full-stack developer.
+[Andrea](https://www.linkedin.com/in/andrea-kyurchiev-b2250a15b/) joined Flax &amp; Teal as a free-lance consultant, before coming to work with us permanently as a full-stack developer.
 He is an experienced developer, working with PHP, Laravel, JavaScript, C-Sharp, VueJS and more.
+He has experience with both front and back-end development, from initial build to full platform deployment.

+### Kamen Dimitrov | Junior Developer

+[Kamen](https://www.linkedin.com/in/kamen-dimitrov-a26a2492/) is our newest member of the team, joining us in 2022!
+He is currently studying Software Engineering in Sofia and has experience with Java, Python, Rust and Go programming languages.

 ### Kanika Miglani | Data Science & Analysis